-During 2011, the Board of Directors held five regular meetings.
-All incumbent directors attended at least 75% of all meetings of the Board and all meetings of the Board committees on which they served.
+Our Board of Directors met in person or by telephone conference seven times in 2012.
+All incumbent directors attended at least 75% of all meetings of the Board and all meetings of the Board committees on which they served, except for Mr. Burguieres due to health reasons.
 The Board of Directors has scheduled a meeting in the morning prior to the Annual Meeting, and the Board encourages its members to attend the Annual Meeting.
-All members of the Board of Directors attended the 2011 Annual Meeting.
+All but one of our directors attended our 2012 Annual Meeting.